cancerit/cgpJBrowseToolkit/README.md

     Best image quality is achieved with pdf, but ~5x larger than png.

   Zoom:
-    To alow capturing same region in a wider image as JBrowse has a minimum width per base.
+    To allow capturing same region in a wider image as JBrowse has a maximum width per base.

   --locs bed file: